Snehil2103/Physical-Design-workshop/README.md

 Day4 tasks:-

   1.Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-  2.Save the finalized layout with custom name and open it.
-  3.Generate lef from the layout.
-  4.Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+  2.Save the finalized layout with custom name and generate lef 3.Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
-  5.Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+  4.Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
-  6.Run openlane flow synthesis with newly inserted custom inverter cell.
+  5.Run openlane flow synthesis with newly inserted custom inverter cell.
-  7.Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
+  6.Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
-  8.Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+  7.Run floorplan and placement and verify the cell is accepted in PnR flow.
-  9.Do Post-Synthesis timing analysis with OpenSTA tool.
+  8.Do Post-Synthesis timing analysis with OpenSTA tool.
-  10.Make timing ECO fixes to remove all violations.
-  11.Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+  9.Perform Clock Tree Synthesis
-  12.Post-CTS OpenROAD timing analysis.
+  10.Post-CTS OpenROAD timing analysis.
-  13.Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LI

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow: